-1. Radiosurgery specialist conducts a preliminary assessment, considering the images CT or MRI examination of the patient, medical history, including all methods of treatment in the past, especially the patient condition, drug sensitivity, and related diseases.
+1. Radiosurgery specialist conducts a preliminary assessment, considering the images CT or MRI examination of the patient, medical history, including all methods of treatment in the past, especially the patient condition, medicines sensitivity, and related diseases.

 After a preliminary examination CT simulation (definition of fields for radiation exposure) should be carried out.
 The process takes 30-45 minutes.

 2. Radiation therapy.
 Treatment is carried out directly on the treatment table, under the influence of rays, with the fixation of the patient on the table.
 The treatment itself takes about an hour.
 The patient does not feel pain, but can hear a buzzing sound.
-After treatment, patients were followed for more than two hours, and then can leave the clinic.
+After treatment, patients are followed up for more than two hours, and then can leave the clinic.

 Radiotherapy procedure, in most cases, carried out daily, excluding weekends, at the same time, within 2-3 weeks.

 Radiation therapy is best suited for the destruction of primary brain tumors (gliomas), and metastatic tumors, formed as a result of cancer processes in various organs including kidney cancer, colon cancer, skin cancer (melanoma), breast cancer and lung cancer, where this method is more efficient than conventional surgery, in some cases with a 90% success rate.

 When the disease attacks the brain tissue metastases, they often are multilateral, thus, for technical reasons, the synchronous surgically resected in different brain areas is cumbersome and complicated as well as it can lead to significant functional disorders.